-Zillah-based Stadelman’s Fruit, meanwhile, will put to work up to half the 150 employees displaced by the fire at the company’s Odell, Oregon, plant, Gibson said, with a swing shift packaging some of Underwood’s pears.
+Zillah-based Stadelman’s Fruit, meanwhile, will put to work up to half of the 150 employees displaced by the fire at the company’s Odell, Oregon, plant, Gibson said, with a swing shift packaging some of Underwood’s pears.

 “We do this,” Gibson said.
-“We’re kind of a tight knit industry.”
+“We’re kind of a tight-knit industry.”

 Plans are uncertain, but the goal is to build a new pear facility on five neighboring acres already owned by the company for a future expansion, Gibson said.

 The pears will be sold as before under Washington Fruit labels.
 Stadelman Fruit in Odell Oregon based in Zillah has made available their packing facilities on a swing shift for Underwood employees to pack pears.
 Matson Fruit Is co packing Underwoods Pears In Selah, WA.